How to Get Rid of the Sunday Scaries

 vision board template

-Swallow the Friday Afternoon Frog
+Swallow the Friday Afternoon Frog 🐸

-Find that one thing on your to-do list that you are dreading the most, and simply get it over with before the weekend starts.
+Find the one thing on your to-do list that you are dreading the most, and simply get it over with before the weekend starts.
 Chances are, it won’t take as long or be as painful as you think.
 Your Sunday night self will thank you, and after a few weeks, it’s sure to become an easy habit to keep up with.
 Having a few extra minutes for yourself to ease into things on a Monday morning is a great way to avoid burnout and not dread the start of a new week.

-Set Realistic Goals for the Week Ahead
+Set Realistic Goals for the Week Ahead 📋

 Instead, try to set realistic goals (or better yet, set a few mini goals) that you are more likely to accomplish in smaller chunks.
 Making small progress on bigger tasks is the best way to snowball your momentum which you can carry without throughout the entire week.